AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2016/2016-05-03-rent-buy-house/rent-buy-house.md

 ---
-title: Should I Rent Or Buy a House?
+title: "Should I Rent Or Buy a House?"
-excerpt: My two cents on whether you should rent or buy a house.
+excerpt: "My two cents on whether you should rent or buy a house"
-coverImage: './cover.jpg'
+coverImage: "./cover.jpg"
 category: "ramblings"
 tags:
-    - ramblings
+- "finance"

 ---

 Conventional wisdom says you grow up and buy a home because that's just what you do when you are a grownup.
 Now, why would anyone want to be a grownup and have responsibilities is beyond me?
 But, maybe you like having responsibilities.